 The best food and drink options for kids

 My 8-year old Harrison is super picky and looking at the menus this year, there are very few things I know he’s going to want to try.
-My 2-year old Grayson, on the other hand, is a very adventurous eater and will happily try anything – so it looks like I’ll have to share most of the food with him!
+My 5-year old Grayson, on the other hand, is a very adventurous eater and will happily try anything – so it looks like I’ll have to share most of the food with him!

-China: Chicken Dumplings with Chinese Slaw
+China: Pan-fried Chicken Dumplings with sweet and spicy sauce

-Kid-friendly vegan and gluten free options
+Kid-friendly gluten friendly options

-Earth Eats: The Impossible Burger
+Earth Eats: Impossible Three-Bean Chili

 Canada: Le Cellier Wild Mushroom Beef Filet with Truffle-Butter Sauce (pictured below) – this is an old favorite; the mushrooms were delicious and the truffle butter was very good, but the steak is always overcooked for me since it’s such a small portion.
 As long as you go in knowing it won’t be a huge portion and the steak will probably be cooked to a well done temperature, you’ll enjoy it.

 What else is there for kids to do at the Epcot Food and Wine Festival

 Each of the Epcot festivals usually features a scavenger hunt, and it’s my favorite way to keep the kids entertained and occupied as we tour the World Showcase.
 In the case of the Food and Wine Festival, the hunt features Remy, who can be found in various locations around the World Showcase and in Future World.

 One more thing…

 This is the first year I’ve tried this method, and it made it so much easier to pay for things to just take the wristband off my wrist, have it scanned, and put it back on.
 Oh, and it also made it much easier for me to spend more since I wasn’t keeping track – so bear that in mind too!